 - Hydrant Fuel System Fee a per gallon fee to utilize the hydrant fuel system at the Terminal gates.
-The current rate for non-members is \$0.0348 per gallon and collected by the LLC as agent for the Authority. - Non-Hydrant Fuel System Fee The LLC is required to charge both Members and Non-Contracting Users a fee of \$0.025 per gallon for direct (into-plane) fueling through the Fuel System other than through use of the hydrant system.
+The current rate for non-members is \$0.125 per gallon and collected by the LLC as agent for the Authority. - Non-Hydrant Fuel System Fee The LLC is required to charge both Members and Non-Contracting Users a fee of \$0.025 per gallon for direct (into-plane) fueling through the Fuel System other than through use of the hydrant system.
 This fee is not applicable to FBO retail fuel sales.

-AERONAUTICAL SERVICE OPERATORS PERMITS
+SERVICE PROVIDER PERMITS

-This program requires all companies providing services on airport property to enter into a contractual-use agreement with the Authority.
-The Application for Permit form is available on our website in the Aeronautical Service Operator Minimum Standards found in the Airport Business section.
+All companies providing aeronautical and/or non-aeronautical services on airport property are required to enter into a contractual-use agreement with the Authority.
+For aeronautical services refer to the Aeronautical Service Operator Minimum Standards on our website at www.orlandoairports.net in the 'Airport Business' section.